For a Diagnostic and Interventional Radiologist Emigrating to Australia

 Ensuring Diagnostic and Interventional Radiologists Are In High Demand

-Curently, Diagnostic and Interventional Radiologists are on the MLTSSL skills shortage list.
-Being on the MLTSSL list means a Diagnostic and Interventional Radiologist may qualify for the following visa streams:
+Curently, Diagnostic and Interventional Radiologists are on the MLTSSL list.
+Being on this list means a Diagnostic and Interventional Radiologist may qualify for one of the following visa streams:

 Skills and Experience Required To Be a Diagnostic and Interventional Radiologist

-Before a Diagnostic and Interventional Radiologist can apply to emigrate as a skilled worker to Australia, their qualification, skills, and experience must be independently verified via a rigorous accreditation process.
-The process ensures all Diagnostic and Interventional Radiologists invited to emigrate can do their job to the required Australian standards.
+Before a person can be accepted in Australia as Diagnostic and Interventional Radiologist, their qualification, skills and experience must be independently verified via a rigorous accreditation.
+The process ensures all skilled migrants can do their jobs to the required Australian standards.

 1. Defining the job title a Diagnostic and Interventional Radiologist:

 The profession “a Diagnostic and Interventional Radiologist” can mean something slightly different in Australia to what is referred to overseas.
 In “official emigration terms”, this profession is aligned within the occupation category “Diagnostic and Interventional Radiologist” and is uniquely identified by the code 253917.
-This registry system that has been in place since 2006 and has proven to work well for Australia.
+This may seem weird to some people, but it is a registry system that has been in place since 2006.

 2. Key Requirements for a Diagnostic and Interventional Radiologist:

-For a Diagnostic and Interventional Radiologist to be deemed experienced to the Australian standard, here are the essential skills, tasks, duties and responsibilities they must be familiar with:
+For a Diagnostic and Interventional Radiologist to be deemed experienced down under, here are the essential skills, tasks, duties and responsibilities they must be familiar with:

 General Duties: